-Language Contact and its Linguistic Consequences due to Migration at the Chittagong Hill Tracts in Bangladesh
+Language Contact and its Linguistic Consequences Due to Migration at the Chittagong Hill Tracts in Bangladesh

-ABM Razaul Karim Faquirea
+ABM Razaul Karim FaquireAbstract

-This study explores the effects of the language contact situation which has been recently created in the Chittagong Hill-Tracts(CHT) by means of immigration of Bangla speaking people from other parts of Bangladesh.
-The CHT, which borders India and Myanmar, has been the abode of approximately one million people, about 50% of whom are minority speech communities, including the speakers of Tibeto-Burman (TB) languages such as Marma, Tripura (Kokborok), Kyang and Khumi (Faquire 2010).
-The remaining 50% are the speakers of Bangla, the national and official language of Bangladesh.
-The new distribution of various speech communities comprising an overwhelming majority of Bangla speakers has been created by the Government of Bangladesh through a migration policy during the 1980s.
-The Policy of the Bangladesh Government which led to the creation of the language contact (the term carried over from Winford, 2003) situation in the Chittagong Hill-Tracts can be listed as follows That the implementation of a common education policy for which the children of the TB speech communities are to receive education through the medium of Bangla. that the people of TB speech communities requires using Bangla for the official, legal and business dealings under the government’s policy.
+This study explores the effects of recent language contact created in the Chittagong Hill-Tracts(CHT) through the immigration of Bangla speaking people from other parts of Bangladesh.
+The CHT, which borders India and Myanmar, has been the abode of approximately one million people, approximately 50% of whom are of minority speech communities, including the speakers of Tibeto-Burman (TB) languages such as Marma, Tripura (Kokborok), Kyang, and Khumi (Faquire 2010).
+The remaining 50% are Bangla speakers, the national and official language of Bangladesh.
+The government of Bangladesh has organized a new system of distribution of various speech communities, through a migration policy created during the 1980s, comprising an overwhelming majority of Bangla speakers.
+The Bangladesh Government Polic that led to the creation of language contact (the term carried over from Winford 2003) in the Chittagong Hill-Tracts can be listed as follows:

-The speakers of Bangla cannot speak any of the languages of minority speech communities.Therefore, both the speakers of minority languages as well as the Bangla speech community inhabiting the Chittagong Hill-Tracts communicate with each other in Bangla, the lingua franca for all communities, for their daily needs.
-Accordingly, people of these TB speech communities are growing to be bilingual with different degrees of control in their second language, Bangla.
-In this way, the languages of the minority speech communities have grown to be recipient languages and consequently encounter the continuing effect of language contact from the dominant language Bangla in the new contact situation.
-Consequently, some of these recipient tribal languages, e.g. Marma, Murong and Tripura, etc. are now showing changes at different levels of their linguistic structures by borrowing and calquing from the Bangla language due to the effect of this contact.
+The speakers of Bangla cannot speak any of the minority speech community languages.Therefore, the speakers of minority languages as well as the Bangla speech community inhabiting the Chittagong Hill-Tracts communicate with each other in Bangla, the lingua franca for all communities, for their daily needs.
+Accordingly, people of these TB speech communities are growing to become bilingual, with different degrees of control in their second language, Bangla.
+In this way, the languages of the minority speech communities have grown to become recipient languages, and consequently to encounter the continuing effect of language contact from the dominant language Bangla in the new contact situation.
+Consequently, some of these recipient tribal languages, e.g., Marma, Murong, and Tripura, are now showing changes at different levels of their linguistic structures by borrowing and calquing from the Bangla language.